 In the tech-driven and fierce business world, access to critical information related to competitors has become one of the most common requirements for any company.
-Considering the proliferation of internet and adoption of cryptocurrencies like Bitcoin, it is safe to say that the global business landscape has almost become a single market.
-Since the competition in the market increases each passing day, the rate of change in business also follows the suite.
-Hence, it has become essential to understand what the competition is doing to survive, grow and increase market share.
-Thanks to the digital world, we have more than enough information to consume, and every data point can be accessed in an automated manner.
+Since the competition in the market is increasing each passing day, the rate of change in business also follows the suite.
+Hence, it has become essential to understand what the competition is doing to survive, grow and increase their market share.
+This brings us to Competitive Intelligence (CI).

-Time for Samsung and Apple to look into this?
+Time for Samsung and Apple to look into this customer feedback?
 By the way, here is a post on the analyses of the tweets on the recent iPhone X and iPhone 8 launch.
-Although Competitors’ data must not be sole criteria for decision-making, this data in conjunction with the data gathered from own customers and internal operations can be used to derive solid insights.
+Although competitors’ data must not be sole criteria for decision-making, this data in conjunction with the data gathered from their own customers and internal operations can be used to derive solid insights

 Press Releases are a great source to gather competitor data.
 It reveals the latest advancement in the company like new clients, products, partnerships, financial reports, analyst reports, and more.
 Since this information is readily available on the competitors’ website, the bots can be programmed to web crawl on a bi-weekly or monthly basis depending on the requirement.

 You can look at this data to find out the strategic direction of the company.
 For example, a company releasing news related to new clients or partnerships in particular geography can imply that they are focusing in that region.
 This can be used to figure out how that would affect your company or if your company should also pursue similar direction.
 You can also monitor some of the prominent media outlets to gather news on any potential leaks or future direction of the company from the leadership interviews.
 Keeping an eye out for the major press releases data can further improve the knowledge of your competitive landscape.